 For parents who need child care or programmed activities specifically for children, several low-cost Children's Programs are available.
 Advance registration is required and space is limited.

 Children's Programs are subsidized by the Unitarian Universalist Association (UUA) at more than $300 per child.
 Please pay as you are able; the minimum fee per child is $35/day.
 Children may not be registered for GA Children's Programs without a GA registered parent or guardian.

 Registration opens on March 1.
 Space is limited.
 Registrations received after May 1 will be subject to a $35 late fee.
 No registrations will be accepted after May 31.

 Daytime Child Care for infants (6 months) and children through age 9 will be offered during General Assembly.
 Children will remain on-site and be cared for by professional child care workers in a setting that provides both activities and quiet time.

 The registration fee includes lunch and snacks.
 Parents must furnish baby supplies baby food, or other special food.
-Child Care will be available from 7:30 a.m. to 5 p.m. on Wednesday, Thursday, and Saturday, and 7:30 a.m. to 6 p.m. on Friday and Sunday.
+Child Care hours will be determined in October.
+In 2013, Child Care was available from 7:30 a.m. to 5 p.m. on Wednesday, Thursday, and Saturday, and 7:30 a.m. to 6 p.m. on Friday and Sunday.

-Children who have completed grades 4 - 8 or the equivalent for home schooled youth may enroll in Covenant Children's Camp, a day camp that engages children in actively deepening and developing their faith formation around covenant and how we gather, the two areas of focus for GA 2013.
+Children who have completed grades 4 - 8 or the equivalent for home schooled youth may enroll in Children's Camp (2014 curriculum TBD).
 The registration fee includes lunch and snacks.
-Covenant Children's Camp hours will be from 7:30 a.m. to 5 p.m. on Wednesday, Thursday, and Saturday, and 7:30 a.m. to 6 p.m. on Friday and Sunday.
+2014 Children's Camp hours will be determined in October; 2013 camp hours were from 7:30 a.m. to 5 p.m. on Wednesday, Thursday, and Saturday, and 7:30 a.m. to 6 p.m. on Friday and Sunday.
 Space is limited.